benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 	section(
 		home,
 		"welcome to THH Growers",
-		"Turn on the mods you want to use.
-Multiple mods can stay enabled together."
+		"Turn on the mods you want to use."
 	)

 	--====================================================